zismalna/DevOps_online_Odesa_2021Q4/module4/task4.1/README.md

 ### Switch network

 Built a switch-based network, used ICMP to verify connection.
-The switch works differently, storing the relation between MAC addresses and ports, sending frames only to target port after the dicovery:
+The switch works differently, storing the relation between MAC addresses and ports, sending frames only to target port after the discovery:

 ![ICMP ping](./images/switch.png "Switch network")